TJ1812/Event-Management-System/readme.txt

-Event Management System for a local company in Ahmedabad(India) following Software Engineeing Principles.
+Event Management System for a local company in Ahmedabad(India) following Software Engineering Principles.